50+ Gorgeous Ideas for a Dark Feminine Bedroom

 Try deep red for a fiery, feminine twist

 When you go for deeper tones (like burgundy, merlot, or brick), you get all the impact with a softer, sultrier edge.
-Layer in velvet pillows or a chunky knit throw to balance out the color.
+Layering in pieces like burgundy throw pillows adds richness without overwhelming the room.

 If you like this color, have a look at my other post for cherry red bedrooms.